kat-kel/gallicorpora-demo/README.md

     # URL for a default htr model
     DEFAULTHTR=https://github.com/Heresta/OCR17plus/raw/main/Model/HTR/dentduchat.mlmodel
     ```
+3. Is the ideal model available?

-    Having determined what would be the ideal models to apply to the document, the shell script `2_transcribe_images.sh` checks if the directory `./models/` contains them.
-Because a strict naming syntax is rigorously applied, if a model trained on data from the same century and language as the document was indeed installed, it will have the same name as what the script determined would be the "ideal model."
-The shell script applies that ideal model if it finds it in `./models/`.
-However, if the shell script does not find what it believes is the ideal model, the script applies the default models `defaultseg.mlmodel` and `defaulthtr.mlmodel` in `./models/`.
+    Having determined what would be the ideal models to apply to the document, `scripts/2_transcribe_images.sh` checks if the directory `models/` contains them.
+If the script finds that it has a file whose name is identical to that of the ideal model, it applies that model to the document.
+However, if the script does not find what it believes is the ideal model, the script applies the default models `defaultseg.mlmodel` and `defaulthtr.mlmodel`.
+This automated assessment is possible thanks to the strict file naming syntax applied to the Machine Learning models installed with this application.